Verify

 Ecos.io

-Why is the trust score of Ecos.io very low?
+The trust score of Ecos.io is very low.
+Why?

 https://Ecos.io redirected to https//ecos.io during the time we crawled it.
 The website ecos.io appears to be a domain sales platform.
 The content on the site primarily focuses on the sale of domain names and the associated processes, such as lease-to-own conditions, VAT overview, and buyer protection program.
 The site also provides information on the use of cookies and various payment options.
 However, there are several aspects that raise concerns and could be indicative of a potential scam: